maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

 Heading

-First paragraph
+First paragraph - who designed and published it

-Second
+Second - description

+Para - typical of the genre

 ![]()

 Heading

-Para

-Para
+Para - other books by daphe du maurier design

+Para - other editions of Rebecca through history

 Conclusion